 You can imitate a slow connection, which is a very nice way to emulate a mobile connection, by changing the option in the "Online" dropdown in the network tab:

-The DevTools are a powerful addition to the developer's bag of tricks.
-In this article we examined different productivity and debugging techniques, and best practices which will allow you to better understand how your web apps and components work.
+Chrome DevTools is a powerful addition to the developer's bag of tricks.
+In this article, we examined different productivity and debugging techniques, and best practices which will allow you to better understand how your web apps and components work.
 We've covered how to troubleshoot, inspect and debug them, and how to modify their look and appearance on the fly directly in the browser.

 However, that's only a small part of our dev arsenal.
 What other tools and tricks do you use?
 It would be great to hear you share your secrets from your own repertoire in the comments section below.